AshkanArabim/pwaang/README.md

 Extended version of a Haskell class assignment.

 ## Background
 In Spring 2024, in my "Programming Language Concepts" class, we had to make a game called PWAANG (Professor Ward's Amazingly Awesome New Game).
-The original assignment just required us to satisfy a few test-cases, but I decided to implement the full game after the end of the semester to flex dem skillz.
+The original assignment just required us to satisfy a few test-cases, but I decided to implement the full game after the end of the semester to flex dem skillz (and learn some extra Haskell in the process).

 ## Rules
 - This is a two-player game.